 Appellate law is a particularly challenging legal field, and one that few attorneys choose to specialize in due to the sheer difficulty of overturning rulings in the Texas court system and elsewhere in the country.
 An enormous amount of additional research, writing, and filing is required for a successful appeal, and many attorneys are simply not willing to take on these extra tasks in order to protect a client’s rights and interests against an unfair ruling in a lower family court.

 At Holmes, Diggs & Sadler, our legal team understands the frustration that can come with a ruling that fails to fully reflect the reality of your case, and we can utilize our full legal resources to help you reach a desirable outcome in your family law case.
-To learn more about your rights and legal options after an unfavorable ruling, contact our Houston divorce appeals lawyers today at (713) 802-1777.

 Why You Need an Appeals Lawyer

 The appellate court’s rules and procedures are vastly different than other rules and procedures of the court.
 Appellate law requires a skilled attorney who can create the necessary legal briefs, petitions, and arguments that meet the strict criteria of the court.
-In addition, this attorney can advise you in your particular legal situation as it relates to your divorce, as well as help you understand the complex decisions that are involved with the appeals process.
+In addition, your attorney can advise you in your particular legal situation as it relates to your case, as well as help you understand the complex decisions that are involved with the appeals process.

 Types of Family Law and Divorce Appeals